 Today’s workforce is a flexible one.
 They want to use modern technological innovations to work from home or on the go.
 There’s no longer the same need for monitoring to take place in the same location as the systems you’re keeping an eye on.

-IIoT software allows technicians to monitor asset health and performance from hundreds of miles away.
+IIoT solutions allows technicians to monitor asset health and performance from hundreds of miles away.
 They can manage a fleet of machinery from the comfort of their own home.
-This technology allows workers to be more flexible with their time without compromising production.
+This technology allows workers to be more flexible with their time without compromising their production lines.

 Using the Cloud